-- 1. The instructor shall determine if the infraction is intentional or unintentional. - The instructor may issue a reprimand (written or oral) for intentional or unintentional violations, and/or assign a reduced score or zero for the assignment (paper, exam or project).
+- 1. The instructor shall determine if the infraction is intentional or unintentional. - 2.
+The instructor may issue a reprimand (written or oral) for intentional or unintentional violations, and/or assign a reduced score or zero for the assignment (paper, exam or project).
 Institutional procedures will also apply if a zero is recorded due to an intentional violation of the academic integrity policy. - 3.
 The most severe violations of academic integrity may result in the learner receiving a failing grade in the course.
-In such circumstances the instructor will consult with the Chief Academic Officer prior to assigning the failing grade.
+In such circumstances the instructor will consult with the academic dean of Professional Studies prior to assigning the failing grade.
 Institutional procedures will also apply if a learner receives a failing grade due to a violation of the academic integrity policy. - 4.
-The learner may appeal the instructor's decision to the Chief Academic Officer.
+The learner may appeal the instructor's decision to the academic dean of Professional Studies.